OtisPresley/control4-mediaplayer/README.md

 - Creates a media player per zone managed via the GUI
 - **Bulk Add** zones with one-pass naming and channel selection
 - Tracks used channels to avoid duplicate media players
+- Per-zone option for additional state polling if also controlled by a Control4 Controller
 - Easily edit default volome and sources for zones after creation:
   - Simple editor (comma/newline separated list of inputs/sources)
   - **Advanced Editor** (YAML/JSON textarea) editing option + option to “Apply to all zones on this device”